onzfonz/comp227/src/content/6/en/part6c.md

 #### 6.16 Jokes and the backend, step3

-Modify the initialization of the Redux store to happen using asynchronous action creators, which are made possible by the Redux Thunk library.
+Modify the initialization of the Redux store to happen using asynchronous action creators, which are made possible by the *Redux Thunk* library.

 #### 6.17 Jokes and the backend, step4

-Also modify the creation of a new joke to happen using asynchronous action creators, made possible by the Redux Thunk library.
+Also modify the creation of a new joke to happen using asynchronous action creators.

 #### 6.18 Jokes and the backend, step5

 Voting does not yet save changes to the backend.
-Fix the situation with the help of the Redux Thunk library.
+Fix this situation with the help of the *Redux Thunk* library.

 #### 6.19 Jokes and the backend, step6